primado/recipe-web/README.md

 # Side Project - Recipe Management System

-I decided to build this project to learn and improve my API and authentication in frontend appliaction using Nextjs.
+I decided to build this project to learn and improve my API integration and authentication in frontend applications using Nextjs.
 So that I can be able to integrate REST APIs in React Applications

 ## Table of contents